DUDE24x7/CiviCRMNginx1/README.md

-3 Configure Drupal to have a private files folder (done) 4 Configure the CiviCRM extension directory correctly (done) 5 Ensure that the Nginx configuration is secure for CiviCRM (done) 6 Configure Drupal so that Drupal views can use the CiviCRM database (https://wiki.civicrm.org/confluence/display/CRMDOC/Views3+Integration)
+3 Configure Drupal to have a private files folder (done) 4 Configure the CiviCRM extension directory correctly (done) 5 Ensure that the Nginx configuration is secure for CiviCRM (done) 6 Configure Drupal so that Drupal views can use the CiviCRM database (https://wiki.civicrm.org/confluence/display/CRMDOC/Views3+Integration) (not sure if I have done this correctly)

 Setup a suitable backup and recovery script to Amazon S3 using the Backup and Migrate Drupal module and document what will be backed up.